4. Penalties¶

 Keep in Mind: If an Official had told the Red Jammer their time was up, Red Jammer had good reason to leave the Box early.

 White Blocker is seated in the Penalty Box and asks someone on the bench to toss them their water bottle.
-A teammate on the bench throws a full bottle of water at White Blocker, who catches it just before it strikes a Penalty Box Official in the face.
+A teammate on the bench throws a full bottle of water at White Blocker, who catches it just before it hits a Penalty Box Official in the face.

 Outcome: Whoever threw the water bottle should be penalized.
 If Team Staff threw the bottle, the team’s Captain should be penalized.
 Officials should warn the White team that throwing things around is dangerous.
 On a future offense, the thrower of the water bottle should be expelled.